Penstemon virgatus: Penstemon virgatus var. asa-grayi

 This variety was first described by Frank Samuel Crosswhite as a subspecies in 1965 and named to honor the botanist Asa Gray.
 Many specimens in herbariums had previously been labeled as Penstemon unilateralis, a name that is synonymous with Penstemon secundiflorus due to the type specimen being a member of that species.
 Crosswhite identified the misidentified plants as P. virgatus.
 It was reclassified as a variety in 1988 by Robert Donald Dorn.
 It is distinguished by its glabrous, smooth and hairless, stems and having largely hairless leaves.

 It grows along the Front Range starting in Wyoming and then southward in the Rocky Mountains of Colorado into Mora County, New Mexico.
-Its can be found at elevations of 1400 to 3000 m on sandy or gravelly hillsides in pine forests and scrub oak woodlands.
+It can be found at elevations of 1400 to 3000 m on sandy or gravelly hillsides in pine forests and scrub oak woodlands.
 It will also colonize roadsides.
 The single specimen found in Sublette County, Wyoming is thought to be an escapee from cultivation by the author of its entry in the Flora of North America.
 This variety is sometimes known as the tall one-side penstemon.